 • MORE MONSTERS!
 Fun makeup effects, demons and beasties, furry critters, and anything else with a physically monstrous element.
 Of course, they also love taut horrors of the human mind and bloody killers!

 In 2020, due to the global COVID-19 pandemic, we became the FIRST all-horror film festival in the USA to stream nationwide!
-We decided that canceling or postponing indefinitely did no good for filmmakers, and that by streaming we could bring the much needed relief of independent horror cinema straight into the homes of horror fans sheltering-at-home from the virus, at a time when they needed the entertainment the most.
 It was a very successful show, and we received tremendous praise from both the audience and press for creating an engaging experience that exceeded expectations, and was much more than sitting at home with Netflix.

-In 2021 and 2022, we held the festival as a hybrid event with in-person screenings and streaming options.
+Since 2021, we have hosted the festival as a hybrid event with in-person screenings and streaming options.
 We pride ourselves on being an amazing in-person show in a beautiful historic theater with tons of fun Q&As, live hosting, and other cool events.
-To continue to serve our audience, we anticipate hosting a festival with both in-person screenings and streaming films in the future.
+To continue to serve our audience, we anticipate hosting a festival with both in-person screenings and streaming films in the future (with streaming, as before, geo-restricted and limited to paid ticket holders during specific dates).

 WHY US?